On this page

 This behaviour is:

-- typical for their age and stage
+- typical and expected for their age and stage of development

 - light-hearted, curious, mutual and spontaneous